grapa-dev/grapa/docs-src/docs/obj/grep.md

 **🎉 COMPLETE RIPGREP COMPATIBILITY ACHIEVED**
 - All ripgrep features are now supported in Grapa
-- Unicode case folding is fully implemented and working
+- Unicode case folding is fully implemented and working:
 - Custom delimiter edge cases are all resolved
 - Grapa grep is production-ready with complete feature parity